 For recipe ideas, try out this fall-themed Butternut Squash, Brussels Sprouts, and Apple Stuffing, or make this unique Sunflower Seeds and Brussels Sprouts Pesto.

-This leafy green vegetable, despite being a recent trend in the 21st century, has been around for thousands of years, and is a descendent of wild cabbage, which originated in Europe and Asia Minor.
+This leafy green vegetable, despite being a recent trend in the 21st century, has been around for thousands of years and is a descendant of wild cabbage, which originated in Europe and Asia Minor.
 Kale was grown by the Ancient Greeks and Romans, later spreading to other parts of Europe, and grows best in cooler conditions, making it a hardy crop that thrives on frost and (mild) winter weather.
-Kale is an incredibly good source of vitamin K (over 600% of the RDA per cup!), which is beneficial for bone health, and can also help detoxify the body due to its potassium content.
+Kale is an incredibly good source of vitamin K (over 600 percent of the RDA per cup!), which is beneficial for bone health and can also help detoxify the body due to its potassium content.
 Kale also has anti-inflammatory properties and, per calorie, contains more iron than beef.
 Talk about a nutritional powerhouse!

 If you’re seeking out related articles, check out 10 Rocking Fall Recipes with Root Vegetables, or take a step to look Beyond Pumpkin: Other Seasonal Fall Vegetables You Should Be Using and How To Use Them.

-For even more delicious fall-themed recipes, don’t forget to download the Food Monster App, which is available for Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based recipes, and subscribers gain access to new ones every day.
-Check it out–you won’t be disappointed!
+We also highly recommend downloading our Food Monster App, which is available for iPhone and can also be found on Instagram and Facebook.
+The app has more than 20,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
+Check it out!